wilddogdesign/puppy/README.md

 To run the development server, use:
 ```
 cd path/to/project
-grunt dev && grunt server
+npm run start
 ```
-This will create a development build in `dist` folder, run the server on `127.0.0.1:8888` and open a new browser window with the livereload script included.
+This will create a development build in `dist` folder, run the server on `127.0.0.1:8888` and open a new browser window with the BrowserSync script included.

 Building
 --------
 To build the live templates, use:
 ```
 cd path/to/project
-grunt prod [--no-minification] [--no-critical-css]
+npm run build [-- [--no-minification] [--no-critical-css]]
 ```
 The output will be located in `dist` folder